mwas12345spec/iyf-s10-week-1-team-mwas12345spec/README.md

  # Useful Tools for Students

-A collaborative guide by [list all team member names].
+A collaborative guide by  mwas12345spec
+                          kaduskotoxic-droid
+                          prudez prudence
+                          nimodee

 ## Table of Contents
     #introduction